The Home Depot to Donate $1 Million to Support Campus Improvements at Historically Black Colleges and Universities

 Feb 16, 2021, 08:00 ET

 ATLANTA, Feb.
-16, 2021 /PRNewswire/ -- The Home Depot ® will contribute $1 million in grants to support campus improvements at Historically Black Colleges and Universities (HBCUs) through its annual Retool Your School program, for which voting is now open.
+16, 2021 /PRNewswire-HISPANIC PR WIRE/ - The Home Depot ® will contribute $1 million in grants to support campus improvements at Historically Black Colleges and Universities (HBCUs) through its annual Retool Your School program, for which voting is now open.
 Established in 2009, the program has emphasized HBCUs' vital role in the American higher education system.
 This year, the home improvement retailer is doubling its Retool Your School commitment to fund 30 projects, providing $20,000 to $75,000 grants per school.

 HBCU students, alumni and advocates can vote for their favorite HBCUs through Twitter and Instagram using the school's designated hashtag found at retoolyourschool.com or through the voting portal also on the website.
 There are three school clusters, based on student population, and the ten schools with the most votes per cluster will be awarded the campus improvement grants.
 Voting is unlimited and ends on March 15, 2021 at 11:59 a.m.
 EST.